 You know what, we need to talk about that.

-I’m writing this to you as Non-Executive Chairman of 5 high growth B2B SaaS businesses and I can tell you that creating enough space for yourself to think deeply about your business is critical to your future success.
+I’m writing this to you as Non Executive Chairman of five high-growth B2B SaaS businesses and I can tell you that creating enough space for yourself to think deeply about your business is critical to your future success.

 You are at the point of transitioning from a successful career in Sales and Marketing to taking on your first CEO role.
-At 34 you are a young man with plenty of self-belief but still an awful lot to learn.
+At 34, you are a young man with plenty of self-belief but still have an awful lot to learn.

-Here’s a few things I have learned along the way that you can ponder and which I hope will make your journey easier, more successful and most importantly, more fun!
+Here are a few things I have learned along the way that you can ponder on, which I hope will make your journey easier, more successful and most importantly, more fun!

 Dream big and move fast